sctribe/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-To get started, check out the repository, inspect the code,

-### Getting started
+### Part 1

-####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:
+#### How to Run

 1. Check out the repository

-1. To inspect the site on your phone, you can run a local server
+2. To inspect the site on your phone, you can run a local server

   ```bash
   $> cd /path/to/your-project-folder
   $> python -m SimpleHTTPServer 8080
   ```

-1. Open a browser and visit localhost:8080
+3. Open a browser and visit localhost:8080

-1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.
+4. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.

   ``` bash
   $> cd /path/to/your-project-folder
   $> ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!
+#### Optimzations

+1. Without optimizations the PageSpeed Insights scores were 27 for mobile and 29 for desktop.
+2. All pictures were compressed and optimzed using ImageOptim and other processing software.
+Pizzeria.jpg was oversized so it was resized to match the largest container it would be placed in.
+3. Inlined the CSS as suggested by PageSpeed Insights.
+Fonts were also inlined.
+4. HTML files were all minified.
+5. Added async to analytics js and moved the scripts to the bottom of the HTML file.
+6. PageSpeed Insights gives a score of 96 for mobile and 95 for desktop.

-####Part 2: Optimize Frames per Second in pizza.html
+###Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+In order to produce a consistent 60 FPS the following optimizations were made.

+1. changePizzaSizes function was changed as shown in the course video.
+Created a variable for the DOM query outside of the for loop.
+	This way I can use the variable without quering the DOM during each iteration of the loop.
+Slider value was changed to percent and the logic for the pizza size was simplified.
+2. updatePositions function was also changed the same way as point 1.
+This got rid of the Forced Synchronous Layout error shown by Chrome
+	Dev Tools.
+3. Added will-change: transform to .mover class CSS to move background pizzas to different layer.
+4. Changed the number of background pizzas from 200 to 50.
+Fills page the exact same way as before but loop runs faster now.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")